jmlashen/jmlashen/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working client-side Capstone Project.
-- 🌱 I’m currently learning ...
+- 🌱 We just finished our group project creating a website for our Cohort
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm currently learning about design systems, responsive design, and
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...